The other day I was talking to a mom who shared, “I’m considering homeschooling next year.”

 Every homeschooling family I know has too many opportunities for socialization!
 As homeschoolers, we actually have to learn to say no sometimes.

-Over the past almost 30 years, as a homeschooling family ourselves, my experience is that folks who are unfamiliar with homeschooling think socialization is going to be the biggest challenge.
-When in fact, it’s the opposite.
+Through all of our years as a homeschooling family, my experience has been that folks who are unfamiliar with homeschooling think socialization is going to be the biggest challenge.
+When in fact, it’s quite the opposite.

 The truth is that most homeschooling children have a healthier socialization experience than those children who spend their days in school with same-age peers.
 What does this look like?
 Playgroups, homeschool co-ops, one or two or three other homeschooling families that you can gather with one day a week, classes at museums and other cultural institutions, hikes with friends, games days with grandparents, sleepovers with cousins… the possibilities are plenty.